 Norton House Hotel

-Norton House Hotel is a Georgian manor house in Mumbles, 3 minutes from the beach and town centre, with rooms and apartments that are both comfortable and affordable.
+Norton House Hotel is a Georgian manor house in Mumbles, 3 minutes from the beach and town center, with rooms and apartments that are both comfortable and affordable.

 The Shoreline Mumbles is a beautiful seaside B&B located on the edge of Swansea Bay, with spectacular views over the water.
 The hotel offers complimentary WiFi throughout the property, and four rooms overlook the sea.